semgrep/semgrep-docs/docs/for-developers/developer-overview.md

 ### Developer workflows with Semgrep

-Your interactions with Semgrep may vary depending on your organization's deployment of it.
+Your interactions with Semgrep vary depending on your organization's deployment of it.

 Semgrep is almost always integrated into your CI and source code manager (SCM) and automatically runs on every pull request or merge request you open.
 These scans are **diff-aware** and only affect the scope of your PR, which keeps the scan speed fast.
 Your security engineer may configure Semgrep to display PR or MR comments about certain **blocking** or **non-blocking** findings to you, which you can resolve or ignore from within your SCM.

 ![A PR comment detecting a hardcoded secret](/img/guardrails-secrets.png) _**Figure**.
 A PR comment detecting a hardcoded secret._